sib-swiss/unix-first-steps-training/exercise_instructions.md

   you can reveal them by clicking on the drop-down menu, like this one:

   <details><summary><b>Exercise solution (click me)</b></summary>
-  ...This would reveal the answer...
+  :sparkles: This reveals the answer :sparkles:
   </details>

   We encourage you to *not* look at the solutions too quickly, and try to